-Domestic violence knows no boundaries.
+Domestic violence is a serious, sometimes life-threatening situation, often fueled by power or control.
 It affects people of all races, ages, sexual orientations, religions, genders, socioeconomic backgrounds, and education levels.
-It’s a universal problem, so why are victims so wary of reporting it?
+Domestic violence is a universal problem, so why does it often go unreported?

-- Forbids you from working
+- Forbidding you from working

-- Makes you take drugs or alcohol
+- Making you take drugs or drink alcohol

-Fearing the Consequences of Reporting
+Fearing the consequences of reporting domestic violence

 Domestic violence is frequently unreported because of fear.
 What will happen if you report the situation to the authorities; will your abuser hurt you, your children, your pets, or other family members?

-- National Domestic Violence Hotline – 1-800-799-7233 or visit www.thehotline.org
+- National Domestic Violence Hotline: 1-800-799-7233, or visit www.thehotline.org

 - Local Domestic Violence Hotlines or Organizations, such as the YMCA, YWCA, Battered Women’s Shelter, Women Helping Women, Legal Aid Society, or local church resources.